-SB21-278 Reimbursement for Out-of-home Placement Service

-The bill makes several changes to the current child welfare system, including:

-- Ensuring that out-of-home placements in the division of youth services align with the requirements of the federal "Family First Prevention Services Act" to qualify for Title IV-E reimbursement for such placements. - Ensuring appropriate capacity for out-of-home placements in Colorado; - Authorizing a county to negotiate rates above the base anchor rates established by CDHS with licensed out-of-home placement providers serving children in higher acuity cases; - Requiring CDHS to contract with a vendor to update the existing actuarial analysis to include division of youth services out-of-home placement providers and new out-of-home placement provider options under federal law, and to update and fully implement the existing rate methodology with the updated provider rates by September 30, 2021;

-- Commencing with the 2022-23 fiscal year, requiring CDHS to contract with an independent vendor every 3 years to conduct a new actuarial analysis of all provider rates for licensed outof-home placement providers, including the division of youth services providers, to update the rate-setting methodology to reflect the new actuarial analysis, and to implement any adjusted provider rates by July 1, 2024, and by July 1 of each fiscal year immediately following the fiscal year in which a new actuarial analysis results in adjusted rates; and - Requiring the use of a portion of the federal "Family First Transition and Support Act" funding to be used to support the transition of current providers to a placement option that meets the needs of the child or youth and maximizes federal Title IV-E and Medicaid reimbursements. - The bill appropriates \$250,000 to CDHS for use by the child welfare division for provider rate actuarial services.
+SB21-278 Reimbursement for Out-of-home Placement Service The bill makes several changes to the current child welfare system, including: - Ensuring that out-of-home placements in the division of youth services align with the requirements of the federal "Family First Prevention Services Act" to qualify for Title IV-E reimbursement for such placements. - Ensuring appropriate capacity for out-of-home placements in Colorado. - Authorizing a county to negotiate rates above the base anchor rates established by Colorado Department of Human Services (CDHS) with licensed out-of-home placement providers serving children in higher acuity cases. - Requiring CDHS to contract with a vendor to update the existing actuarial analysis to include division of youth services out-of-home placement providers and new out-of-home placement provider options under federal law, and to update and fully implement the existing rate methodology with the updated provider rates by September 30, 2021. - Commencing with the 2022-23 fiscal year, requiring CDHS to contract with an independent vendor every 3 years to conduct a new actuarial analysis of all provider rates for licensed out-of-home placement providers, including the division of youth services providers, to update the rate-setting methodology to reflect the new actuarial analysis, and to implement any adjusted provider rates by July 1, 2024, and by July 1 of each fiscal year immediately following the fiscal year in which a new actuarial analysis results in adjusted rates; and - Requiring the use of a portion of the federal "Family First Transition and Support Act" funding to be used to support the transition of current providers to a placement option that meets the needs of the child or youth and maximizes federal Title IV-E and Medicaid reimbursements. - The bill appropriates \$250,000 to CDHS for use by the child welfare division for provider rate actuarial services.
+The purpose of this bill is to move the state away from group homes and to build out the foster care continuum.
+The bill ensures that rates support both the provider and the individual needs of a child or youth.
+Position: Monitor with amendments Sponsors: Sen. Moreno, Rep. Herod Status: Awaiting Governor's Signature Staff: Kyley Burress